TW002_PrimaryLogo_White_TransparentTW002_PrimaryLogo_White_TransparentTW002_PrimaryLogo_White_TransparentTW002_PrimaryLogo_White_Transparent

 There’s a gamut of mixed emotions, from praying your child doesn’t get sick on exam day to an enormous sense of joy and pride at what they’ve achieved this far.
 There’s nostalgia galore wondering where the years have gone to being grateful they can pick up groceries and younger children from play dates.

-If this is your reality right now, know that you’re not alone.
-Understanding the path of transition is helpful, and if you’re like me and riding the wave of emotions – we’re nearly there, though I suspect a lot more will come splashing our way!
+And, if you’re like me and riding the wave of emotions – we’re nearly there, though I suspect a lot more will come splashing our way, especially as we near our next transition – watching our children grow wings and fly from the nest!

 Related posts